Autostronomy/AutoProf/docs/parameters.rst

 **Description**

-Select method for flux interpolation on image, options are 'lanczos' and 'bicubic'.
+Select method for flux interpolation on image, options are 'lanczos', 'bicubic', and 'bilinear'.
 Default is 'lanczos' with a window size of 3.

 ap_iso_interpolate_start (float, default 5)
 ----------------------------------------------------------------------